jorisroovers/gitlint/docs/index.md

-  generate-config  Generates a sample gitlint config file. install-hook     Install gitlint as a git commit-msg hook. lint             Lints a git repository [default command] uninstall-hook   Uninstall gitlint commit-msg hook.
+  generate-config  Generates a sample gitlint config file. install-hook     Install gitlint as a git commit-msg hook. lint             Lints a git repository [default command] lint-pre-push    Lints a git push (use with a pre-push hook) uninstall-hook   Uninstall gitlint commit-msg hook.

   When no COMMAND is specified, gitlint defaults to 'gitlint lint'.